-Comparable Store Sales
+Comparable Store Net Sales

-Comparable store sales is a measure that indicates the change in year-over-year comparable store sales which allows us to evaluate how our store base is performing.
+Comparable store net sales is a measure that indicates the change in year-over-year comparable store net sales which allows us to evaluate how our store base is performing.
 Numerous factors affect our comparable store sales, including:

-- overall economic trends; - our ability to attract traffic to our stores and e-commerce platform; - our ability to identify and respond effectively to consumer preferences and fashion trends; - competition; - the timing of our releases of new and seasonal styles; - changes in our product mix; - pricing; - the level of customer service that we provide in stores and through our e-commerce platform; - our ability to source and distribute products efficiently; - calendar shifts of holiday or seasonal periods; - the number and timing of new store openings and the relative proportion of new stores to mature stores: and - the timing and success of promotional and advertising efforts.
+- overall economic trends; - our ability to attract traffic to our stores and e-commerce platform; - our ability to identify and respond effectively to consumer preferences and fashion trends; - competition: - the timing of our releases of new and seasonal styles; - · changes in our product mix; - · pricing; - the level of customer service that we provide in stores and through our e-commerce platform; - our ability to source and distribute products efficiently; - · calendar shifts of holiday or seasonal periods; - the number and timing of new store openings and the relative proportion of new stores to mature stores; and - the timing and success of promotional and advertising efforts.

-Historically, our comparable store sales are sales from our e-commerce platform and stores open at least 12 full fiscal months as of the end of the current reporting period.
-However, as a result of the COVID-19 pandemic, our comparable store sales this fiscal year are defined as sales from our e-commerce platform and stores open on a daily basis compared to the same respective fiscal dates of last year.
-A remodeled, relocated or refreshed store is included in comparable store sales, both during and after construction, if the square footage of the store used to sell merchandise was not changed by more than 20% and the store was not closed for remodel for more than five days in any fiscal month.
-We include sales from our e-commerce platform as part of comparable store sales as we manage and analyze our business on a single omni-channel basis and have substantially integrated our investments and operations for our stores and e-commerce platform to give our customers seamless access and increased ease of shopping.
+Historically, our comparable store net sales are sales have included net sales from our e-commerce platform and stores open at least 12 full fiscal months as of the end of the current reporting period.
+However, as a result of the COVID-19 pandemic, our comparable store net sales for fiscal 2021 are defined as net sales from our e-commerce platform and stores open on a daily basis compared to the same respective fiscal dates of last year.
+A remodeled or relocated store is included in comparable store net sales, both during and after construction, if the square footage of the store used to sell merchandise was not changed by more than 20% and the store was not closed for remodel for more than five days in any fiscal month.
+We include net sales from our e-commerce platform as part of comparable store net sales as we manage and analyze our business on an omni-channel basis and have substantially integrated our investments and operations for our stores and e-commerce platform to give our customers seamless access and increased ease of shopping.
 Comparable store sales exclude gift card breakage income and e-commerce shipping and handling fee revenue.
 Some of our competitors and other retailers may calculate comparable or "same store" sales differently than we do.
 As a result, data in this report regarding our comparable store sales may not be comparable to similar data made available by other retailers.